robalford/forloop_lesson/README.md

 ```

 You and Jo Jo are in a fight so today you're sending a random compliment to every one of your followers except her.
 To
-do this you can use a continue statement which tells the for loop to skip the rest of the loop block and go to the
+do this you can use a `continue` statement which tells the for loop to skip the rest of the loop block and move to the
-next item in the container.
+next item in the list.

 ```
 print("\nSend a random compliment to everyone but JoJo\n")